SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 Vaccination centres are shown as clinics if no other tag applies.
 Pharmacies and chemists have a suffix added.

-### Other
+### Railways

-Libraries and public bookcases are shown as libraries with an appropriate suffix to the name.

-Clocks (tower, pedestal and sundial) are shown as a dot with an appropriate suffix.

-Left luggage, parcel lockers and vending machines are all shown as a dot with an appropriate suffix.

-Pianos and musical instruments are shown.

-Motorcycle and bicycle parking are show, with a suffix if for pay.
-Show laybies as parking.

-Toilets are shown with a suffix indicating pay or free, male or female etc.

-amenity=leisure_centre is shown as leisure=sports_centre.

 Razed railways and old inclined_planes are shown as dismantled.
 Miniature railways (not handled in the style file) are shown as narrow_gauge.

+### Water features

 Point water features (waterfalls, lock gates) are displayed with a name.
 Sluice gates, weirs, floating barriers and derelict canals are all shown with names.

-Unnamed farm shops with particular produce are shown as farm "vending machines".

 Intermittent waterways, water and wetlands have "(int)" appended to the name.
 Display "waterway=leat" and "waterway=spillway" etc. as drain.
 Display "location=underground" waterways as tunnels.

-Display various man_made items as buildings, with a suffix saying what each one is.

-Show historic=monument, with a suffix of "(monument)"; and other historic things, with an appropriate suffix..
-Similarly "tourism=attraction", "tourism=artwork", "amenity=arts_centre".

-Show historic mines as ruins.
-Also show non-historic mines.

-Show plaques and cairns.

-Show chimneys.

-Show hogweed.

 Show waterway lock references.

-Various the references of various points, including trig points.
+Show Water monitoring stations etc.
 Show various sorts of rarer water as "natural=water".

-Show wind turbines and wind pumps.
-Show vent shafts.

-Show horse mounting blocks.

-Show Water monitoring stations etc.

-Show B&Bs and self catering etc.
+### Other

+Libraries and public bookcases are shown as libraries with an appropriate suffix to the name. amenity=leisure_centre is shown as leisure=sports_centre.
+Display various man_made items as buildings, with a suffix saying what each one is.

 ## Quality Control